carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 This may require a bit of experimentation, but for now, this will do.

 !!! info "Under the hood"
     You may be wondering how exactly the text is located in relation to the position of the **DialogPos** node.
-Here is an explanation on how Popochiu decides how your text is rendered.
+Here is an explanation of how Popochiu decides how your text is rendered.

     1. The baseline of the text will always match the vertical position of **DialogPos**, so the text will be rendered vertically **right above** that point.
     2. The dialog line length is calculated and the text is centered on the horizontal position of **DialogPos**, so the text will be rendered horizontally **around** that point.
-    3. If the text spans multiple line, Popochiu will expand it **towards the top**, so that it doesn't cover your character (this means if you want your text under the character for some reason, multiple lines will cover your character).
+    3. If the text spans multiple lines, Popochiu will expand it **towards the top**, so that it doesn't cover your character (this means if you want your text under the character for some reason, multiple lines will cover your character).
     4. If the character is near the window or screen border, the text will be repositioned so that it will be entirely visible, so you don't have to worry about it becoming unreadable.
 This is true both for horizontal and vertical coordinates.

 ### Add another character